Discussion: Media Moral Misdirection

 Recently, I read @Richard Y Chappell’s post on Moral Misdirection and found it quite interesting.
 The main idea of moral misdirection, according to the post, is “Moral misdirection, as it interests me here, is a speech act that functionally operates to distract one’s audience from more important moral truths.
 It thus predictably reduces the importance-weighted accuracy of the audience’s moral beliefs”.
 Essentially, moral misdirection to my understanding is redirecting an audience to less important truths rather than focusing on what might (objectively) matter more.

-I hope to start some form of a follow-up discussion on the topic, so feel free to share any thoughts you have below!
+I hope to start some form of a follow-up discussion on the topic, so feel free to share your thoughts.
 To begin, here are some of my quick takes where I particularly focus on Media Moral Misdirection and the example that was brought up in the original post:

 My Quick Takes on Media Moral Misdirection